Radio

 A computer with Windows and a cd drive (an external cd drive works perfectly too!)

-There's many different ripping software but this guide will use Exact Audio Copy as its the gold standard these days for ripping.
+There's many different ripping software but I highly recommend Exact Audio Copy as its the gold standard these days for ripping.
 Musicbee will be how we will organise and play our digital music.
-It has many many features and customisation options but also works out the box as a simple music player with great metadata editing options built-in
+It has many many features and customisation options but also works out the box as a simple music player with great metadata editing options built-in plus it's own ripping feature if you'd like to keep to one single program it's very simple and intuitive so highly recommend it too.

 Insert EAC screenshots